Schools can make a difference

 4. Embrace technology with a school communication app

 A fully-integrated school communication app is a cost-effective way to take steps towards going paperless.
-School Stream is sending over 1 million notifications a week, resulting in savings of at least 1 million printed pages each week.
+School Stream is sending over 1 million notifications a month, resulting in savings of at least 1 million printed pages.
 This represents a win for the environment and a significant saving for the schools who are using the app.
 As an example, it is estimated a school with 400 students sending 6 school newsletters a term (of four pages each) and 5 notes a week will save $17,052 on printing,118,400 sheets of paper and countless hours in admin each year.
 A clear case of technology saving the day, the environment, and your school budget.

 5. Go paperless in the classroom